MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 - If you're not using a non-Microsoft anti-malware product for your Linux servers:
    - Get a list of all your Linux applications and check the vendors website for exclusions.

 - If you're running a non-Microsoft anti-malware product, then add the processes/paths to the Microsoft Defender for Endpoint's AV exclusion list.
-For more information, see [Binary name and installation path changes with Endpoint Security for Linux 10.6.6](https://kcm.trellix.com/corporate/index?page=content&id=KB92028).
 For more information, check the non-Microsoft anti-malware documentation or contact their support.

 - If you're testing on one machine, you can use a command line to set up the exclusions:
   - [Configure from the command line](linux-resources.md#configure-from-the-command-line).
   - [Configure and validate exclusions for Microsoft Defender for Endpoint on  Linux](linux-exclusions.md).

 - If you're testing on multiple machines, then use the following `mdatp_managed.json` file.
+If you are coming from Windows, this would be akin to a 'group policy'.

     You can consider modifying the file based on your needs: